fbpx

 The person with the simple drawing will then have to give their teammate simple instructions to draw the other object without saying what the object is.

-For instance, if the drawing was a house they would say, “draw a box that is about two-thirds of the page.”
+For instance, if the drawing was a house, they would say, “Draw a box that is about two-thirds of the page.”
 “On top of the box, draw a triangle.”
-“Add vertical lines to the triangle that are equal distance apart.”
+“Add vertical lines to the triangle that are equal distances apart.”

 This activity will really test the teen’s communication skills with one another and teach them to work as a team to create something together.